-The AIDF Disaster Relief Summit is specifically designed for senior representatives and experts from governments, NGOs, UN agencies, investors, research institutes and the private sector engaged in disaster relief and response.
+The AIDF Disaster Relief & Development Summit is specifically designed for senior representatives and experts from governments, NGOs, UN agencies, investors, research institutes and the private sector engaged in disaster relief and response.
 In order to keep the networking opportunities at the highest level, we limit registrations to those interested in discussing and developing disaster relief management and related issues.

 Only registered participants, approved by AIDF, will be allowed to attend the Summit.